-The role requires the ability to multitask; handling a wide variety of responsibilities from route planning to cost management, recruitment to industry research.
+The role requires the ability to multitask; handling a wide variety of responsibilities from route planning to cost management and recruitment to industry research.

 And with consumer demands continuing to increase, Logistics Managers need to stay ahead of the curve.
 Offering a seamless delivery experience whilst battling new and ongoing challenges.

-From our experience, no matter what size your fleet, there are common logistics challenges that are faced by all businesses.
+From our experience, no matter what size your fleet is, there are common logistics challenges that are faced by all businesses.